Quantinar: a blockchain p2p ecosystem for honest scientific research: How? Blockchain, a technology for Open Science

-A well known technique is PageRank algorithm \cite{page1999}.
+Quantinar offers a valuation system that measures the relative value of a contribution, or reputation, within the Qr ecosystem.
+The Qr reputation system is scalable in time with the size of the graph and the score reflects the inertia of highly valuable contributions.
+Indeed most of the results today can be attributed to the labor provided yesterday and contributions that are highly valuable should be in the long run.
+The inertia of the reputation score of some contributor $i$, $S_i^t$ over the periods $t$ can be measured by the rate of change of the score assuming no change between the successive periods.
+Finally, the system must make sure that evaluations cannot be gamed in favor of malicious agents to be sustainable.

+Since the development of online P2P communities, multiple proposals have been made to ensure trust between members and the quality of members' contributions to develop sustainable P2P platforms.
+A well-known technique is the PageRank algorithm which the scaling factor is roughly linear in $\log(n)$ \citep{page1999}.
 While it was originally built for ranking web pages in the context of improving search engines, it serves also as an indicator of the trustworthiness of a website.
-Since its publication, it has been widely studied (the reader can refer to \cite{6998874} for a short survey or \cite{LangvilleMeyer+2011}) and extended for example, EigenTrust \cite{10.1145/775152.775242} evaluates trust in a distributed-manner within P2P file-sharing communities.
-Some alternatives have been proposed such as PeerTrust \cite{xiong:2004} which evaluates the members reputation based on specific contextualized parameters such as contribution feedback, number of contributions and credibility of the feedback source.
-However, PageRank is not famous only because it was created by the founders of Google, but its simplicity, generality, guaranteed existence, uniqueness, and fast computation are the reasons that it is used in many other applications than Google's search engine and still very popular today.
-In fact, \citet{doi:10.1137/140976649} shows how PageRank can be applied to biology, chemistry, ecology, neuroscience, physics, sports, and computer systems.
+Since its publication, it has been widely studied (the reader can refer to \citep{6998874} for a short survey or \citep{LangvilleMeyer+2011}) and extended for example, EigenTrust \citep{10.1145/775152.775242} evaluates trust in a distributed-manner within P2P file-sharing communities.
+Some alternatives have been proposed such as PeerTrust \citep{xiong:2004} which evaluates the members' reputation based on specific contextualized parameters such as contribution feedback, number of contributions, and credibility of the feedback source.
+However, PageRank is not famous only because it was created by the founders of Google, but its simplicity, generality, guaranteed existence, uniqueness, and fast computation are the reasons that it is used in many other applications than Google's search engine and is still very popular today.
+In fact, \citet{doi:10.1137/140976649} shows how to apply PageRank to biology, chemistry, ecology, neuroscience, physics, sports, and computer systems.
+Thanks to PageRank, we can estimate the value of any contribution relative to the marginal value it brings to the community as a whole and engage the community by effectively rewarding Quantinar contributors for the labor they provided to produce their contribution.

+To estimate the reputation of each member, we propose to use a modified version of PageRank named CredRank \citep{credrank}, an algorithm developed for blockchain-based communities by SourceCred (\href{sourcecred.io}{sourcecred.io}).
+The innovation of CredRank is to embed temporal information into the graph on which PageRank is computed.
+As we will explain in the next section, thanks to CredRank, only one PageRank invocation is necessary to obtain the reputation score defined by \eqref{eq:rep_score} for each Qr member at any period.
+This property of CredRank greatly improves the scalability of the reputation score evaluation over time.
+The inertia of past contributions can easily be controlled without having to run PageRank again and each period's importance can easily be evaluated.